 Identify my honey locust

-Honey locust is a tree of first magnitude - 42 m - in its region of origin.
+Honey locust is a pretty large tree - 42 m - in its region of origin.

 To recognize it, you will notice large reddish brown pods about twenty centimeters after flowering.
 The leaves are deciduous, compound, alternate, pinnate, and have 15 to 30 leaflets each.
 In autumn they are tinged with yellow before falling.